Functional central limit theorem for topological functionals of Gaussian critical points

-\bep[Proof of positivity of the limiting variance] In the proof, we rely on a variant $B_{\De, 0; m}^{(\ff)}$ of $B_{\De, o}^{(\ff)}$, where instead of a partition into side length 1 boxes, we use boxes of side length $m\ge 1$.
-To avoid confusion, we stress that there is no clash in notation in the sense that $B_{\De, 0; m}^{(\ff)}$ is different from $B_{\De, i, j}$.
+\bep[Proof of positivity of the limiting variance] In the proof, we rely on a variant $B_{\De, 0; m}^{(\ff)}$ of $B_{\De, o}^{(\ff)}$, where instead of a partition into side length 1 boxes, we use boxes of side length $m\ge 1$. {\blue Performing this replacement on the right-hand side of \eqref{eq:s2} will give an expression $\s(u;m)^2$ on the left-hand side.
+This will satisfy a scaling relation with respect to the variance $\s^2(u)$ from \eqref{eq:s2}.
+More precisely, instead of covering $W_n$ with $O(|W_n|)$ cubes of side length 1, we now cover $W_n$ with $O(|W_n|/m^d)$ cubes of side length $m$.
+Therefore, $\s^2(u;m) = m^d\s^2(u)$. } To avoid confusion, we stress that there is no clash in notation in the sense that $B_{\De, 0; m}^{(\ff)}$ is different from $B_{\De, i, j}$.

 Let $Z_0 { := \mathcal W(mQ_0)}$, which is normal random variable with variance $m^d$.
 Then, the $\mathbf E(B_{\De, 0;m}^{(\ff)} \ba Z_0) = G(Z_0)$ for some measurable function $G: \R \to \R$.
 Now, the white noise $\W$ on $mQ_0$ decomposes into $Z_0\one_{mQ_0}(\cdot)$ and an orthogonal part $\mathcal W_1$.
 Hence, we can represent the random field $F$